polkadot-fellows/xcm-format/README.md

 Kind: *Instruction*

+Errors: *Fallible*.

 ### `UnsubscribeVersion`

 Cancel the effect of a previous `SubscribeVersion` instruction from Origin.

 Kind: *Instruction*

+Errors: *Fallible*.

+### `QueryPallet`

+Query the existence of a particular pallet type.

+- `name: Vec<u8>`: The name of the pallet to query.
+- `query_id`: The value to make the returned message identifiable with this query.
+- `max_response_weight: Weight`: The value to be used for the `max_weight` field of the `QueryResponse` message.

+Sends a `QueryResponse` to Origin whose data field `PalletsInfo` containing the information of all pallets on the local chain whose name is equal to `name`.
+This is empty in the case that the local chain is not based on Substrate Frame.

+Safety: No concerns.

+Kind: *Instruction*

+Errors: _Fallible_.

+### `Dispatch`

+Dispatch a call into a pallet in the Frame system.
+This provides a means of ensuring that the pallet continues to exist with a known version.

+- `origin_type`: The means of expressing the message origin as a dispatch origin.
+- `name: Vec<u8>`: The name of the pallet to which to dispatch a message.
+- `major_minor: (Compact, Compact)`: The major and minor version of the pallet.
+The major version must be equal and the minor version of the pallet must be at least as great.
+- `pallet_index: Compact`: The index of the pallet to be called.
+- `call_index: Compact`: The index of the dispatchable to be called.
+- `params: Vec<u8>`: The encoded parameters of the dispatchable.
+- `query_id: Option<(MultiLocation, QueryId, Weight)>`: If present, then a `QueryResponse` whose `query_id` and `max_weight` are the given `QueryId`and `Weight` values is sent to the given `MultiLocation` value with a `DispatchResult` response corresponding to the error status of the "inner" dispatch.
+This only happens if the dispatch was actually made - if an error happened prior to dispatch, then the Error Register is set and the operation aborted as usual.

+Safety: No concerns.

+Kind: *Instruction*

+Errors: *Fallible*.

 ## **6** Universal Asset Identifiers